 The leadership group comprises people who fit into all three criteria.
-This group is the most effective when it comes to identifying our Influencers.
+This group is the most effective when it comes to identifying our Advocates.

 With our story line and leadership group in place, let’s move on to the next stage.

 Now that the story has been defined, our strategic and creative teams collaborate to design a comprehensive activation plan that puts us in the places where we can start conversations.

 The Activation Plan.
 It’s the blueprint for everything we do to seed the story, and we think it through thoroughly.
 We look for appropriate situations for having face-to-face conversations without interrupting or intercepting people (which is rude and doesn’t work anyway).
 We also search for the most effective online conversations to join or for opportunities to start our own.